cicichang11/ChurnPredictionWebApp/README.md

-# Customer Churn Prediction Web App
+# Customer Churn Prediction Web App using Streamlit

 ## Classification Model Training

 This repository contains the code and resources for training a classification model to predict customer churn.
-The model is built using various machine learning algorithms, and after evaluating their performance, the Gradient Boosting Classifier was selected due to its highest accuracy.
+The model is built using various machine learning algorithms, and after evaluating performance, a Gradient Boosting Classifier is selected as the best model.

+The major steps involved in training the model are:

+### Data Import and Preparation

+- The customer dataset is imported as a Pandas DataFrame
+- The target column 'churn' is separated from the feature columns
+- The data is split into training and test sets for modeling

+### Exploratory Data Analysis

+- Visualizations and statistical analysis are used to understand drivers of churn
+- This includes inspecting target distribution, correlations, interactions, etc.

+### Feature Engineering

+Additional features are generated to capture insights from EDA:

+- Ratios of highly correlated numeric variables
+- Log transforms of skewed features like calls
+- Indicators of dissatisfied customers

+### Model Training

+A pipeline is created with preprocessing steps like imputation and standardization

+- Stochastic Gradient Descent (SGD)
+- Ridge Classifier
+- Random Forest Classifier
+- Gradient Boosting Classifier (selected algorithm)
+- XGBoost Classifier

+The pipelines are implemented using scikit-learn's `make_pipeline` function, and each pipeline includes a standardization step using `StandardScaler()` to preprocess the data before applying the respective algorithm.

 ### Model Training Pipeline